cvicens/openwhisk-demo/README.md

 # Going serverless on Openshift with OpenWhisk
 **Set of 'look ma no server' demos to enjoy OpenWhisk**

 A while ago I was proposed to run a tech lab around the 'serverless' buzzword.
-By then I was already aware of the concept (I tried AWS back in 2015) and actually liked it, but to be honest since those experiments I had had very little contact with serverless tech, until Red Hat released some interesting labs (more on this later).
+By then I was already aware of the concept (I tried AWS Lambda back in 2015) and actually liked it, but to be honest since those experiments I had had very little contact with serverless tech, until Red Hat released some interesting labs (more on this later) and I started again to feel the rush of pushing code and run it live.
+So… if you haven't tried it, you should!

 ## TL;DR